kekatzmann/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > 'ls' gives you a short list of files and directories of the current directory you are in.
+> > 'ls' returns a short list of files and directories of the current directory you are in.
+What you see in the graphical file browser.

-> > 'ls -a' also includes 'hidden files'
+> > 'ls -a' also includes 'hidden files' (those staring with . or ..)

+> > 'ls -l' returns items in the current directory in a long listing format (shows who created the item, time it was last modified, etc.)

+> > 'ls -lh' returns

 ---